 Aims and Objectives

-In India where a large number of people are poor and depend on the informal sector for their livelihood, providing horizontal equity in terms of health protection and benefits becomes a challenge.
-In order to address these key issues of health protection and its interlinkages with the world of work, the Centre for Labour and Health Studies has been set up in V.V.
+In India, where a large number of people are poor and depend on the informal sector for their livelihood, providing horizontal equity in terms of social security, health, protection as well as benefits becomes a challenge.
+In order to address these key issues of social security and health and protection and its inter-linkages with the world of work, the Centre for social and Health Protection Studies has been set up in V.V.
 Giri National Labour Institute.
-This specialised Centre focuses on understanding and addressing emerging health challenges confronting workers in a globalised economy.
-The core research areas of the centre are as follows:
+This specialized Centre focuses on understanding and addressing emerging social and health challenges confronting workers in a globalized economy.

-- New forms of employment and emerging health risks and patterns of morbidity
+- New and precarious forms of employment and emerging social protection risks;

-- Labour market transformations and its challenges to health security
+- Labour market transformations and its challenges to social and health security;

 Research Advisory Group

 - Prof. Ravi Srivastava, former faculty , Jawaharlal Nehru University and currently professor and Director, Centre of Employment Studies, Institute for Human Development, New Delhi

 - Prof. Indrani Gupta, Professor and Head of the Health Policy Research Unit of the institute of Economic Growth , Delhi

 - Dr. Sakthivel Selvaraj, Director, Health Economics, Financing and Policy, Public Health Foundation of Indian, New Delhi

 - Dr. T. K. Joshi, Former Director, Centre for Occupational and Environmental Health, Lok Nayak Hospital, Delhi